zencart/documentation/content/user/products/disable_weight.md

 weight: 10
 ---

-Firstly let's be clear about the difference between a [listing page](/user/storefront_pages/listing_pages/) and the [product info](/user/storefront_pages/product_info/) page.
+First, let's be clear about the difference between a [listing page](/user/storefront_pages/listing_pages/) and the [product info](/user/storefront_pages/product_info/) page.
 When you see a number of products listed together, that's a listing page.
 For example, the New Products page is a listing page.
 The page showing all products in a category is also a listing page called the _product listing page_.
 When you click on one of the individual products in a list, you will be taken to the product info page.

 To turn off weight on the product listing pages, login to your Admin area and then choose [Configuration > Product Listing](/user/admin_pages/configuration/configuration_productlisting/), then select *Display Product Weight* and set it to 0.
 The other New, Featured and All Products listing pages each have their own configuration menus.